ctkjose/robobo3dr1plus/arduino_serial.md

 ![SPI NETWORK](image.png)

 Serial Peripheral Interface (SPI) is a synchronous serial data protocol used by Microcontrollers for communicating with one or more peripheral devices quickly over short distances.
 It can also be used for communication between two microcontrollers.
+SPI is easy to build based on shift registers and provide many advantages to traditional serial communications.

+It differs from traditional serial communications in that is uses one line for the data and one line for the clock.
+The receiver is always in sync because it uses the clock signal to now when to read or send data.

 The SPI bus refers to the wires that connect the master device to the slave devices.